ray-project/ray/doc/source/dependency-management.rst

 Hosting a Dependency on a Remote Git Provider: Step-by-Step Guide
 -----------------------------------------------------------------

-You can store your dependencies in repositories on a remote Git provider (e.g. GitHub, Bitbucket, GitLab, etc.), and you can periodicially push changes to keep them updated.
+You can store your dependencies in repositories on a remote Git provider (e.g. GitHub, Bitbucket, GitLab, etc.), and you can periodically push changes to keep them updated.
 In this section, you will learn how to store a dependency on GitHub and use it in your runtime environment.

 .. note::